 Older development methodologies imagine the whole castle upfront and plan every brick in advance.
 They work backward from their ideal end product, create a detailed spec doc, and go heads-down for a few months to develop the product.
-Unfortunately, by the time they resurface, business needs have changed.
-Or, the budget diminishes while the product is still a pile of features that are 80% done.
-80% done is worth 0 to a user.
+Unfortunately, by the time they resurface, business needs have often changed – or the budget diminishes while the product is still a pile of features that are 80% done.
+80% done is worth zero to a user.

-Ship Gold Every Week, 1 Brick at a Time
+Ship Gold Every Week, One Brick at a Time

 We guard against these expensive mistakes with a launch-and-iterate approach that’s extra transparent for our clients.
 Each week, we place one solid brick down before deciding which brick to add next.
 And on and on until the castle’s built.

 We work in sprints, quickly shipping tangible and high-quality units of software one at a time.
 First, we imagine the whole system just long enough to lay out a few architecture rules to keep the system flexible.
 This first sprint focuses on the product’s first grain of core functionality; developing, testing, and launching a unit of 100% solid software.

 Then we check in with our partners, identify the next set of crucial features, and start the second sprint.
 We never create one be-all-end-all spec doc at the start of a project like traditional software consultants might, even though we do just as much planning.
 It’s spread out through the entire development project.